MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/site-behavior-performance/high-memory-consumption-issues-overview.md

     |`!threads`  |This command helps check for any finalizer threads that display all managed threads. |
     |`!finalizequeue` |This command is used to display all objects in the finalize queue. |

-1. Run `!dumpheap -stat`, and you see that `system.char[]`, `system.Text.Stringbuilder`, and `BuggyBits.Models.Link` consume the most objects on the heap, with counts of 3,22,547, 3,22,408, and 3,20,031.
+1. Run `!dumpheap -stat`.
+You can see that `system.char[]`, `system.Text.Stringbuilder`, and `BuggyBits.Models.Link` consume the most objects on the heap, with counts of 322,547, 322,408, and 320,031.

     ```output
     7ff93da4a520      601       1,00,968 Microsoft.AspNetCore.Mvc.TagHelpers.ScriptTagHelper